How poker is played on Netflix: All the best poker movies

 Skilled poker players have an uncanny ability to remain at the top of their game for years.
 They understand poker rules, poker formats, and poker betting strategies.
 Big names like Doyle Brunson, Phil Hellmuth, Phil Ivey, Daniel Negreanu, Eric Seidl, and John Juanda come to mind.

 What is it about poker that is so utterly entertaining, immersive, and rewarding?
-The answers to these questions are perhaps best answered by checking out some of the most thrilling poker movies on the scene.
+Those who want to learn how to host a poker night and become a poker champ can start out by checking out some of the most thrilling poker movies on the scene.
 As the world’s #1 premium video streaming service, it makes sense to consult the Netflix library for a look behind the scenes at their must-see poker movies.

 We begin our exploration with Mississippi Grind, an independent featuring Ryan Reynolds and Ben Mendelsohn described as cool and surprisingly well-crafted entertainment.
 Both characters enjoy the gambling scene tremendously, but Curtis (Reynolds) is the charismatic chap with plenty of swagger and ability at the casino.